 The same Medicare rebates as above apply, providing you have a valid referral from your GP or Specialist.
 All of our surgeons provide discounted consultation fees to valid Australian Government Pensioner Concession Card holders.

-Prior to you attending your surgeon consult, their secretary will send you an Appointment Confirmation letter and also ask you to complete our online Patient Details Form.
-Hard copy appointment confirmation letters and Patient Details Forms are available upon request.
+Prior to you attending your surgeon consult, their secretary will send you an Appointment Confirmation letter and also ask you to complete our online Patient Registration Form.
+Hard copy appointment confirmation letters and Patient Registration Forms are available upon request.

 Where you provide us with your mobile number, we will send you an SMS reminder of your appointment approximately two (2) days prior.